psathyrella/partis/docs/install.md

 One solution is to run Docker inside [tmux](https://hackernoon.com/a-gentle-introduction-to-tmux-8d784c404340?gi=70388a0228fb) in which case you can just leave the container open.
 Alternatively, you can detach from the container with `ctrl-q q` (or whatever you've remapped ctrl-p q to).
 To then reattach to this running container, run `docker attach container-1`.
+If you don't plan on reattaching to a container, you should run with `--rm` so it is removed when you exit; otherwise you'll use up a lot of disk space with accumulated old containers (view with `sudo docker ps -a`).

 #### Installation from scratch